The DiVincenzo Criteria

 As we saw at the end of our discussion on Shor’s algorithm, it also must be fast.
 The potential benefits in computational class beguiled many people at the beginning, and they failed to realize that slow gate times could still be anathema to systems of practical interest.

-We won’t explicitly address each criterion in each upcoming article and video; assessing the complete readiness of each technology is an exercise in hitting a moving target.
+We won’t explicitly address each criterion in each upcoming Step in the Hardware Activity; assessing the complete readiness of each technology is an exercise in hitting a moving target.
 We encourage you to follow up on individual technologies and discuss them at the end of the course.

 © Keio University